 Not only do avocados contain some powerful antioxidants including high amounts of carotenoids, but they also enhance your body’s ability to absorb antioxidants from other foods you eat.
 Some nutrients are fat soluble meaning they require the presence of fat to be properly utilized by the body.
 The high content of fatty acids in avocado makes it easier for your body to absorb and use the nutrients in other foods you eat thus massively increasing your intake of healthy essential vitamins and minerals!

 7. Raw avocados are easy to eat in a variety of ways.

 While most of us are perfectly fine to enjoy avocado all on its own, the versatility of these fruits makes them feel more like a vegetable since they complement a variety of savory flavors.
-Halving avocados is a great idea in order to reep all of the benefits they have to offer without overdoing your allotted serving size for South Beach.
+Halving avocados is a great idea in order to reap all of the benefits they have to offer without overdoing your allotted serving size on the South Beach Diet.
+Half of an avocado counts as one Healthy Fat on our keto friendly program.
 Mixing avocado with egg whites or even throwing some in a smoothie are also delicious ways to create a nutrient-rich meal.
 You can even go with a classic guacamole dip to enjoy avocados in one of their most beloved forms.
 Whichever way you prefer, eating a slice or more of avocado a day can improve your overall health in a variety of ways.